romanyshyn-natalia/english-accents-classification/README.md

 - results analysis.

 ## Results
-Wirh split of 70:30 between training and validation sets and, after the training with five epochs, the accuracy during the inference is 98%, which is quite remarkable.
+With split of 70:30 between training and validation sets and, after the training with five epochs, the accuracy during the inference is 98%, which is quite remarkable.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.